robotsorcerer/soft-neuro-adapt/README.md

 ### Intro

-Source codes for my Robotics and Automation Letters paper: A 3-DoF Neuro-Adaptive Pose Correcting system during cancer radiotherapy.  arXiv:1703.03821
+Source codes for my Robotics and Automation Letters paper: A 3-DoF Neuro-Adaptive Pose Correcting System For Frameless and Maskless Cancer Radiotherapy.  arXiv:1703.03821

 ### QPProof